1001rmd/411Stocks/README.md

 	View the portfolio contents/summary

+Added Tasks that we didn't include

+	Login and Logout: Completed

+	Deploy to Heroku: Completed

 Currently the app has basic user functionality.
 Users can create accounts and use their account to log in to the system.
+Users can also delete their accounts.

 You can create your own test account or use ours:
    Email = "test"